state-alchemists/zrb/docs/tutorials/preparing-your-machine-for-development.md

 # Install essential packages for ubuntu/debian

-Next you can install essential packages for development
+Next you can install essential packages for development.

 ```bash
 zrb ubuntu install packages
 ```

 # Setup zsh

+Zsh and oh-my-zsh is highly compatible, yet provide the same experience as `bash`.
+Installing zsh is not mandatory, but highly recommended.

 To setup and load Zsh, you need to run the following command: